nathanpc/whisper/README.md

   - Web interface for sending documents remotely
   - Multiple accounts

+## "Sent to Kindle" module

+For this project I wrote [Amazon::SendToKindle](http://search.cpan.org/~nathanpc/Amazon-SendToKindle-0.2/lib/Amazon/SendToKindle.pm), so if you want to add the "Send to Kindle" functionality to your project too, you can.

 ## Requiremets

 Special thanks to these awesome projects for making **Whisper** possible: